PremMuddu/Real-Time-MBTA-bus-tracking/README.md

 Future Improvements for this project would be to add in a zoom factor that takes directly to the live streets of the route and may be a bus icon instead of a default marker.

-License: Review attached file for reference.
-This is a property of MIT Xpro.
+License: This is a property of MIT Xpro.

 MIT License